fruit-bat/pico-zxspectrum/README.md

 ![image](docs/ZxSpectrumPicomputerMax.png)

 ### ZxSpectrum4PinAudioVga1111Ps2
-This is a target similar to the HDMI prototype but uses VGA video output.
+This is a target similar to the HDMI prototype which uses VGA video output.

 It supports the following:
 * USB keyboard